litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

   - Not tested with a Windows 10 (or Windows Phone 10) target; Windows 10 build is not expected to work with Windows Phone
 - FTS3, FTS4, and R-Tree support is tested working OK in this version (for all target platforms in this version branch Android/iOS/Windows "Universal")
 - Status for the other target platforms:
-  - Android: now using [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) (with sqlite `3.7.17`), with support for FTS3/FTS4 and R-Tree
+  - Android: now using [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) (with sqlite `3.8.10.2`), with support for FTS3/FTS4 and R-Tree, and REGEXP support using PCRE 8.37 as built from [liteglue / Android-sqlite-native-driver-regexp-pcre](https://github.com/liteglue/Android-sqlite-native-driver-regexp-pcre)
   - iOS: sqlite `3.8.10.2` embedded
 - Android is supported back to SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); support for older versions is available upon request.
 - API to open the database may be changed somewhat to be more streamlined.
 Transaction and single-statement query API will NOT be changed.

 ## Announcements

-- _REGEXP is now supported for Android and iOS platforms._
+- REGEXP is now supported for Android and iOS platforms.
 - This version has the following improvement(s):
   - iOS version can now handle all UNICODE characters, using URI encoding as a workaround for [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435).
   - Multi-part transactions API (described below)